 Keep financial stress from tearing you down

-- Focus on the NOW: Many people have the “worry thoughts” of the future: “What will happen if…” or “What will we do when…” or “How will we handle…” Basically future thoughts only hurt and damage our mood.
+- Focus on the NOW: Many people have “worry thoughts” of the future: “What will happen if…” or “What will we do when…” or “How will we handle…” Basically, future thoughts only hurt and damage our mood.
 Don’t get caught in that trap.
 Keep your mind on what you have now and what you are doing now.

 - Create a Game Plan Together: Game plans create a sense of direction and decrease anxiety.
 Sit down with your partner and create a game plan as a team.
-The stronger the joint game plan, the better you the two of you will make it together.
+The stronger the joint game plan, the better the two of you will make it together.

 - External impacts Internal: External environments can impact your internal mood.
 For example: when the house is messy, the more stressed you might feel.
 Carve out a few hours in the week to organize and clean your house and office.
 Notice how it impacts your mood and the way you communicate with your partner.

-- Look at what you DO have: When stress is heightened from bill payments and work stress, people often hyper-focus on what they “don’t have” versus what we “do have.”
+- Look at what you DO have: When stress is heightened from bill payments and work stress, people often hyper-focus on what they “don’t have” versus what they “do have.”
 Shift your focus and keep looking at what you do have, such as appreciating your family and friends.

 - Think Positive: Worry can take away optimistic thoughts and bring you down.
 The more negative your thoughts, the less energy you have for the relationship.
 Think positively and avoid the emotional beat-up game.
 Encourage yourself daily and tell yourself you will make it work and find a way.

 - Hold Each Other: Remember that your partner may be just as worried about finances as you are and it is important to be sensitive to their feelings too.
 When the tough gets going…hold on tight and comfort one another.
 It is okay to be fearful or upset, so hold onto one another and tell your partner that you will face the struggles together.
 Getting confirmation that you aren’t alone can ease the stress and make the obstacles more manageable.